KarimAziev/picar-cad/README.md

 ### Camera Module

 The design supports one or two camera modules.
 The default dimensions are compatible with the Raspberry Pi Camera Module 3.

+### Ultrasonic

+The model supports Ultrasonic HC-SR04.

+### IR LED

+The design also supports case for [IR Waveshare Infrared LED Light Board Module](https://www.waveshare.com/infrared-led-board.html).

+The original LED board is incompatible with the Raspberry Camera Module 3, and the quality of Waveshare’s original camera is unsatisfactory.

+Nevertheless, this LED board can be used with Camera Module 3 and other Raspberry Pi cameras.
+To do so, solder two wires (GND and V+) to the screw holes on the LED board (the screw holes serve both for mechanical attachment and for power).
+Then connect the positive wire to 3.3V and the ground wire to GND.
+It is also safer to use an LED driver instead of directly connecting to the Raspberry Pi.